 She might also feel bad knowing that her father would want to disavow if he ever knew what she’s doing.

-In my experience, most women who like a guy and submit to him will mostly just go along with whatever boundary he’s pushing.
+In my experience, most women who like a guy and submit to him will mostly just go along with his leadership and with whatever boundary he’s pushing.

 But it’s true that they will worry whether his attraction for her will change after whatever act they’ve been doing.